 The soul, which is created quick to love, responds to everything that pleases, just as soon as beauty wakens it to act.

-In the next step of the process of “falling in love,” our cognitive faculty (“apprensiva” [22]) takes the image (“intenzione” [23]) of a “true being” — “esser verace” (22) — and unfolds that image within the soul: “dentro a voi la spiega” (23).
-The “esser verace” is an real ontological being that exists independent of our ability to know it, in the external world.
-Effectively, our cognitive faculty “takes a picture” of a pleasurable object and then posts that image on an internal memory board, recreating the object internally:
+Let us return to Dante’s explanation of the process of “falling in love”.
+In the next tercet, the poet describes how our cognitive faculty (“apprensiva” [22]) takes the image (“intenzione” [23]) of a “true being” — “esser verace” (22) — and unfolds that image within the soul: “dentro a voi la spiega” (23).

 Vostra apprensiva da esser verace tragge intenzione, e dentro a voi la spiega, sì che l’animo ad essa volger face (Purg.
 18.22-24)